192.168.99.212:2333: Local IP Addresses and Ports

 Basic Connectivity Checks

-Ensure that the device is powered on and connected to the network.
+Make that the gadget is turned on and linked to the network.

 Testing if Port 2333 is Open